H. Dimurthala Stadium

-H. Dimurthala Stadium (Stadion H. Dimurthala), previously known as Lampineung Stadium is a football-specific stadium located in Banda Aceh, Aceh, Indonesia.
-The stadium holds 7,000 people and it is a homebase for Persiraja Banda Aceh and Liga 3 club Kuala Nanggroe.
+H. Dimurthala Stadium (Stadion H. Dimurthala), previously known as Lampineung Stadium, is a football-specific stadium located in Banda Aceh, Aceh, Indonesia.
+The stadium holds 7,000 people and it is a homebase for the Championship club Persiraja Banda Aceh and the Liga 4 club Kuala Nanggroe.

 Facilities

 Since the stadium is mainly used for football match, it does not have athletic track.
 It has dressing rooms, a secretariat room, and a press conference room.
 The single seats are only available for VIP at the west tribune.
 Since 2018, all tribunes have been roofed.

 Usages

 It is currently used mostly for football matches.
 Besides that, it was also used for government employment test and as a venue for music concerts, such as: Peterpan and Maher Zain.